mongodb/specifications/source/unified-test-format/unified-test-format.rst

 JSON Schema Validation
 ~~~~~~~~~~~~~~~~~~~~~~

-Each major version of this specification SHALL have one JSON schema, which will
+Each major or minor version that changes the `Test Format`_ SHALL have a
-correspond to its most recent minor version.
-When a new minor version is
+corresponding JSON schema.
+When a new schema file is introduced, any existing
-introduced, the previous schema file for that major version SHALL be renamed.
+schema files MUST remain in place since they may be needed for validation.
+For
-For example: if an additive change is made to version 1.0 of the spec, the
+example: if an additive change is made to version 1.0 of the spec, the
-``schema-1.0.json`` file will be renamed to ``schema-1.1.json`` and modified
+``schema-1.0.json`` file will be copied to ``schema-1.1.json`` and modified
 accordingly.
+A new or existing test file using `schemaVersion`_ "1.0" would then
+be expected to validate against both schema files.

 A particular minor version MUST be capable of validating any and all test files
 in that major version series up to and including the minor version.
 For example,